priyaP22/shopping-api-backend-go/12-Factor-Methodology.md

 **Principle:** Treat logs as event streams.

 **Applied:**
 The app logs events, especially errors and connection status messages, using the **Go log package**.
 Logs are crucial for debugging and monitoring.
-These logs are generated within the application, and you can inspect the logs by viewing the container logs.
+These logs are generated within the application, and we can inspect the logs by viewing the container logs.

 ---